wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Windows Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter=""